Politics & energy revolution

 So, what can politics do to facilitate the entrance into the market of energy from wastewater?

-- Equality of energy from wastewater with geothermal energy and environmental heat as EE and heat pump technology
+- Equality of energy from wastewater with geothermal energy and environmental heat as Renewable Energy in analogy with the EU law (see RED II)

-- Anchoring in support program for portfolio (e.g. MAP, APEE) as EE together with geothermal energy and environmental heat
+- Anchoring in support program for portfolio (e.g. German MAP, APEE) as Renewable Energy together with geothermal energy and environmental heat

 - Creation of potential atlases similar to wind energy and information campaigns or consideration in studies